Explore the stations of the museum.

 CHAIM uses 18 informational and interactive exhibits to takes it visitors from the darkness of Nazism and the resulting abyss of human behavior to the heights of humanity in the selfless acts of compassion exhibited by those willing to stand up to the darkness.

-Here, the visitor will understand the goal of a visit to this museum.
+Here, the visitor will understand the goal of a visit to this museum and the answer to the questions Why this?
+Why now?
 An important reason for studying the Holocaust, a devastating period of human history, is to learn how to make things better in the future.
-The goal of this station is to focus our view on the Holocaust itself, only a part of the entire WWII picture, and understand that the reasons we must learn this history and hear the testimonials is not only to memorialize those who were murdered, but also to spark our awareness to “WAKE UP” - Witness, Act with Tact, Know, Empathize, Upstand and Prevent - and fight hatred wherever it may be.
+To do this we take a look at the Holocaust,a part of the entire WWII picture, and understand the reasons we must learn this history and hear the testimonials is not only to memorialize those who were murdered, but also to inspire us to action, to “WAKE UP” - Witness, Act with Tact, Know, Empathize, Upstand and Prevent - and fight hatred wherever it may be.

 Before the War